How much does cyber security pay? A comprehensive salary guide

 What they do: Plan, coordinate and direct cyber security-related activities in an organization.
 Set the strategy and technical direction to ensure a company's data and applications throughout the business and/or ecommerce environments remains secure.

-Diversity and factors that affect cyber security salary
+Diversity and factors that affect cyber security pay

 That said, there's also a pay gap in the cyber security workforce, with SC Media, A CyberRisk Alliance Resource, reporting that while women made up approximately 25% of the cyber security workforce in 2022, they also averaged $22,046 less than their male coworkers.
 (ISC)2 broke down the diversity statistic further, saying that the cyber security workforce had the following age, race and gender divisions: